MerajDin02/Proposal/proposal.md

 ## In a paragraph or more, detail your project.
 What will your software do?
 What features will it have?
 How will it be executed?

-In our game ìThe Invasionî, we will have a spaceship that can only move left and right to try to take down alien ships and try to avoid getting hit by the alien ships who are also attacking you.
+In our game ‚ÄúThe Invasion‚Äù, we will have a spaceship that can only move left and right to try to take down alien ships and try to avoid getting hit by the alien ships who are also attacking you.
 If the alien ship gets hit, it will be destroyed and it will increase your score by 100 but if the player's spaceship gets hit, they will lose a life and they will only have a total of 3 lives.
 The main goal of the game is to get the highest score as possible.

 ## If planning to combine 1051's final project with another course's final project, with which other course?
 And which aspect(s) of your proposed project would relate to 1051, and which aspect(s) would relate to the other course?

-No, we will not be combining another courseís final project with this final project.
+No, we will not be combining another course‚Äôs final project with this final project.

 ## If planning to collaborate with 1 or 2 classmates for the final project, list their names, email addresses, and the names of their assigned TAs below.

-Name: Kevin Wu
+Name: Kevin Wu,
-Email: tuk30625@temple.edu
+Email: tuk30625@temple.edu ,
 TA: Elmira Talebianaraki

 ## In the world of software, most everything takes longer to implement than you expect.
 And so, it's not uncommon to accomplish less in a fixed amount of time than you hope.